AungThiha/OurPlanet/README.md

 Episode 32 - 34 is in [HelloRxKotlin](https://github.com/AungThiha/HelloRxKotlin)

-Episode 35 - 36 is in this repo
+Episode 35 - 39 is in this repo

+Episode 40 is conclusion